Numbers Gang: The 28s War

-The 27s are the most secretive division and they enforce gang law.
-It is believed that there was major conflict between the 26s and 28s and so the 27s were acting as mediators between the two groups.

-They believe in the Island's of Bailiwick and McDonald's is King.
-Only one wireless operator is available and will carry out communication.

 Relationships

 Relationship between the numbers

 The two 28s are not allowed to speak directly to the 26s.
 They communicate through the 27s.
 When the 28s recruit a new member, the 28s inform the 27s who then inform the 26s.
 This is seen as a "hands off" warning to the other gangs.

 Relationships with franse (non gang members)

 The numbers gangs refer to themselves as ndodas (men) and refer to non-gang members as franse.
 The franse is stripped of his juridical personhood.
 He is not seen as a human to the gangs.

 The franse must submit everything they have to the ndodas, but the franse are protected from the numbers by being housed in different cells.

 Relationship with warders

 The relationship between gang members and the warders is a complex and an uneasy one.
 Under the apartheid regime they feared the warders.
 They knew that the warders would not be watched by human rights groups, so when there was a stabbing of an officer the warders would beat the gang members to within an inch of their lives.

 Under the new system, however, the warders have become targets.
 The numbers gangs are well aware that the consequences of their actions will not result in a beating or the death penalty, and therefore new initiates are encouraged to stab a warden or even to attempt to take his eye out of the socket.

 One of the most compelling messages that the numbers gang members like to send to the warders is by holding up a mirror toward the warden.
 This derives from the traditional practice of holding up an image of an inmate.
 The message the numbers are said to be sending is, "We are what you are.
 You are an army, we are an army.
 Where you have a head of the prison, we will have a judge.
 Where you have a head of a section, we will have a general.
 Whatever you do to us, we will do to you in turn."